Pebbly Beach shacks

 Parking is available next to your shack.
 2 vehicles are permitted per shack.

-- Each shack has a separate flush toilet and an outdoor wood barbecue with firewood supplied
+- Each shack has a separate flush toilet.

 - Please leave the property clean and tidy with all kitchen items washed up and put away.
 Additional fees may be charged for any unreasonable cleaning required or missing/broken items.